dwatson62/daryls_palace/README.md

 Daryl's Palace is a casino currently with two games, Blackjack and Roulette.
 Specific documentation for each game is available at the above links.
 In the future I would like to add more games to this list.

 Users can register and sign in/out.
 Player balance starts at £100 and can be used across both games.
 The balance gets updated with every hand/round played.
+The blackjack game now has a computer playing, who is a serious player and follows basic strategy perfectly.

+Unit tests are working correctly.
+I have not been able to test user logins, and due to each game requiring a login beforehand this means that protractor tests are currently broken.

 ## Installation